Mission and History

 In 1997, the UNC MPA program became an integral part of the School of Government, known at the time as the Institute of Government.
 MPA faculty and staff relocated their offices from the UNC-Chapel Hill Political Science Department to the Knapp-Sanders Building and set up an IT lab for instructional and student use.
 Learn more about the School's history by visiting the Mission and History page or by viewing a short video about the founding of the School of Government.

 As the largest university-based local government training, advisory, and research organization in the United States, the School of Government offers up to 200 classes, seminars, webinars, and specialized conferences for more than 12,000 public officials each year.
-In addition, faculty members annually publish approximately 50 books, periodicals, and other reference works related to state and local government.
-Each day that the General Assembly is in session, the School produces the Daily Bulletin, which reports on the day’s activities for members of the legislature and others who need to follow the course of legislation.
+In addition, faculty members annually publish approximately 50 books, manuals, reports, articles, bulletins, and other print and online content related to state and local government.
+Each day that the General Assembly is in session, the School produces the Daily Bulletin Online, which reports on the day’s activities for members of the legislature and others who need to follow the course of legislation.

 The synergy from its affiliation with the School of Government benefits the MPA program in a variety of ways.
 All School of Government faculty members are engaged in programs that serve state agencies and local governments.
 These professors, working with government officials every day, naturally bring to the classroom a practical, professional orientation that is appreciated by students.

 Additionally, opportunities for experiential learning for students are expanded by this affiliation.
 The network of School of Government contacts is valuable for securing internships and permanent placements.
 Affiliation with the School of Government benefits all students in the Carolina MPA program and is especially valuable to that cadre whose interests lie in state and local government.

 The MPA program has a long-standing commitment to public service education for members of historically underrepresented minority groups.